11 Tips for Being a Good Mom

 - Remember to have fun!
 You have a lot of responsibilities, but don’t fall into the trap of letting everyone else be fun guy and you be grouchy mom.
 Let loose and get in on the fun too!

 - Plan ahead.
 A lot of the overwhelming parts of motherhood can be tamed by laying out clothes the night before, planning menus for the week and things like that.
 You can get ahead of the game and feel less like you’re drowning.
-Click here to see how to organized your way to a better day.

 - Don’t compare yourself to other moms.
 You are unique and you aren’t meant to do things the way they do.